Skip to Content

 Instructions

-5. Paint the saucers of the pots with coordinating colors.
+• Paint the saucers of the pots with coordinating colors.
 I recommend painting the larger saucers green to match the moss.
-We turned the tops of the fairy houses into mushrooms by adding polka dots with a spouncer!
+Add dots with spouncers to turn them mushroom themed, if desired.

-6. Cut a piece of moss to fit the 10" saucer.
+• Cut a piece of moss to fit the 10" saucer.
 Do this by tracing the bottom of the pot onto the back of the moss, if it's a sheet.
-If using moss pieces, glue them down with a waterproof glue to cover the base.
+Glue moss down with a waterproof glue to cover the base.

 Connie hudgel